adrianblakey/slot-car-data-logger/usecase.md

 Several “free” Bluetooth client apps are available for the iPhone and Android.
 Download one, open it up and scan for devices.
 The logger shall appear in the list.
 Connect to it to see its 3 service advertisements.
 (Todo list the UUIDs)

 The BLE-standard device profile service shows device information, the setting service offers writable characteristics to configure:

-  - Profile (track, lane)WiFi (ssid, password)
+  - Profile (track, lane)WiFi (ssid, password).
   - The logger notification output service provides log data.

 Do not subscribe to the log notification service and its single characteristic unless you have use for the provided data.
 Its purpose is to feed data to a trackside server in preference to WiFi if there isn’t a WiFi service.
+We should also consider protecting this feed from eavesdropping if it's the choice of the specific user to not share it with the track and other drivers.

 The configuration service offers the ability to select a specific profile.
 Profiles are simple track/lane pairs identified by an integer number starting at 1.